 Dawn Quek is a leading tax and private client lawyer in Singapore with two decades of experience in corporate tax and international tax planning.
 She is the Head of the Wealth Management practice in Singapore and is the Asia Pacific representative on the Firm's Global Wealth Management Steering Committee.
 She works with ultra high net worth families and their family offices on international tax planning, estate and succession planning, family governance, and philanthropy.

 Dawn is consistently ranked as a leading tax and private client/wealth lawyer by various legal publications including Chambers High Net Worth (HNW) Guide, International Tax Review Women in Tax Leaders Guide and the Legal 500 Asia Pacific.
 She was named "Private Client Lawyer of the Year" at the 2018 Asia Legal Awards by The Asian Lawyer, and named "Women in Wealth Management" at the 2018 and 2020 WealthBriefingAsia Awards.

 Dawn is a key player in the local wealth management and financial services scene.
 She is on the executive committee of the Singapore Trustees Association and frequently participates in formal and informal consultations with government authorities on law reform on issues relating to the wealth management and financial services industry from a tax and legal perspective.
 She has also co-written articles on international tax planning issues in various tax and legal journals published by CCH and BNA.
-In addition, Dawn has been quoted extensively in publications such as the New York Times, the International Herald Tribune, Reuters, the Financial Times, the Straits Times, the Business Times and Asian Private Banker on issues and developments affecting the wealth management industry in Singapore.
+In addition, Dawn has been quoted extensively in publications such as The New York Times, The International Herald Tribune, Reuters, The Financial Times, The Straits Times, The Business Times and Asian Private Banker on issues and developments affecting the wealth management industry in Singapore.

 Dawn advises on tax and wealth management.
 She assists high net-worth families with their tax, trust and estate planning issues on a multijurisdictional basis, focusing on setting up family offices and using onshore and offshore trust structures and other vehicles to help clients hold and transfer wealth through generations.
 She advises financial institutions serving such families on issues and regulations that affect their business.